dantup01/flatfair_coding_challenge/README.md

 # Membership fee calculator

-A user can enter their weekly or monthly rent amounts and the calculator will determine the membership fee that needs to be paid
+With this application a user can enter their weekly or monthly rent amounts and the calculator will determine the membership fee that needs to be paid.

 # Setup